cloudflare/pint/docs/checks/query/cost.md

   report it as information.
 - `maxSeries` - if set and number of results for given query exceeds this value it will be reported as a bug (or custom severity if `severity` is set).
+- `maxPeakSamples` - setting this to a non-zero value will tell pint to report any query that has higher `peakSamples` values than the value configured here.
+  Nothing will be reported if this option is not set.
+- `maxTotalSamples` - setting this to a non-zero value will tell pint to report any query that has higher `totalQueryableSamples` values than the value configured here.
+Nothing will be reported if this option is not set.
+- `maxEvaluationDuration` - setting this to a non-zero value will tell pint to report any query that has higher `evalTotalTime` values than the value configured here.
+Nothing will be reported if this option is not set.

 ## How to enable it